 You can place your startup scripts in any of the locations listed below.
-MySQL Shell searches all of the stated paths, in the order stated, for startup scripts with the file name mysqlshrc and the file extension that matches the scripting mode that is being initialized (.js by default if MySQL Shell is started with no
+MySQL Shell searches all of the stated paths, in the order stated, for startup scripts with the file name mysqlshrc and the file extension that matches the scripting mode that is being initialized (.js by default if MySQL Shell is started with no language mode specified).
+Note that MySQL Shell executes all appropriate startup scripts found for the scripting mode, in the order they are found.
+If something is defined in two different startup scripts, the script executed later takes precedence.

-13.2 Adding Module Search Paths
+14.2 Adding Module Search Paths